Oekaki-Connect/web-novel-static-generator/README.md

 You can see a demo build live on: https://oekaki-connect.github.io/web-novel/

-You can see our version of it live on: https://www.ocwn.net/ (not yet live but will be soon)
+You can see our version of it live on: https://www.ocwn.net/

 ## Why?